ethereum/EIPs/assets/eip-1/useful-submissions.md

 # Useful submissions

-A <dfn>standard</dfn>, in technical settings, is an established specification which allows any compliant thing to work with any compliant user of that thing, also known as cross-connect.
-It is a set of restrictions, or marketing claims, incumbent upon the standardized product.
+A *standard*, in technical settings, is an established specification that allows any compliant thing to work with any compliant user of that thing, also known as cross-connect.
+It is a set of restrictions or marketing claims, incumbent upon the standardized product.

-We call the compliant thing a <dfn>producer</dfn>.
-And the thing that is relying on those specifications is the <dfn>consumer</dfn>.
+We call the compliant thing a *producer*.
+And the thing that is relying on those specifications is the *consumer*.

-And in technical circles, we call the specific parts that are standardized as its <dfn>surface area</dfn>.
+And in technical circles, we call the specific parts that are standardized as its *surface area*.

 As always, to understand the tech world, we should also compare with the rest of the world.
 Then we'll apply it to blockchain standards processes.